erluko/flowgridviz/README.md

 Runtime
 -------

-To select the number of records processed, set `pcapviz:num_records` to a number.
-To process all records in the pcap, set it to the empty string or "all".
+To cap the number of records processed, set `pcapviz:max_records` to a number.
+To process all records in each input, set it to the empty string or "all".

-    npm config set pcapviz:num_records "10000"  #process first 10k records
+    npm config set pcapviz:max_records "10000"  #process first 10k records
-    npm config set pcapviz:num_records "all"    #process all records
+    npm config set pcapviz:max_records "all"    #process all records

 The IP and port to bind, and the URL root are configurable.
 For example: